ng-select/ng-select/README.md

 ```

 ### Step 3: Include a theme:
 To allow customization and theming, `ng-select` bundle includes only generic styles that are necessary for correct layout and positioning.
 To get full look of the control, include one of the themes in your application.
-If you're using the Angular CLI, you can add this to your styles.scss:
+If you're using the Angular CLI, you can add this to your `styles.scss` or include it in `angular-cli.json`.

 ```scss
 @import "~@ng-select/ng-select/themes/default.theme.css";